Patient With The Outcome, Urgent With The Process

 Until one day, you look up and realize what a massive difference they’ve made.

-It’s good to measure whether your approach is making progress toward achieving your goal.
-Like weighing yourself on a scale or keeping daily track of your startup's key metrics.
-And it’s good to search for ways to improve that outcome and to achieve it faster.
-That data is required to optimize your approach.
+It’s good to measure whether your approach is moving you toward your goal.
+You can weigh yourself on a scale or keep daily track of your startup's key metrics.
+And it’s good to search for ways to improve that outcome and achieve it faster.
+You need that data to optimize your approach.

-But it’s not good to feel frustrated with the fact that you haven’t achieved it after X days like Y person.
-If you’re arbitrarily counting the days until you achieve the outcome, you’re going to run out of time and frustrate yourself along the way.
+But it isn't good to feel frustrated when you haven’t achieved it after X days like Y person.
+If you arbitrarily count the days until you achieve the outcome, you will run out of time and frustrate yourself along the way.

 Read next